sonic-net/SONiC/doc/snmp/snmp-schema-addition.md

 - SNMP_USER_ENCRYPTION_TYPE: String, defines which encryption type will be used for that SNMP user DES or AES.
 - SNMP_USER_AUTH_PASSWORD: String, defines which authentication password will be used for that SNMP user.
 - SNMP_USER_ENCRYPTION_PASSWORD: String, defines which encryption password will be used for that SNMP user.
+- SNMP_USER_PERMISSIONS: String, RO (Read-Only) or RW (Read-Write) defines what will be used for that SNMP user.

 New keys: